Adopt, Adopting a Bulgarian infant or child. Bulgaria adoption program.

 Program and Process

 Our Bulgarian child adoption program offers many options for parents.
 Approximate time frames to complete an adoption greatly depend on the child you desire to adopt.
 In essence, families expecting to adopt younger and healthier children can anticipate a longer process and families adopting older children, or children with special needs, can expect a shorter process.
-Typically for a relatively healthy child under the age of four, parents should expect the process to take at least two years from the point of dossier registration with the MOJ.
+Typically for a relatively healthy child under the age of four, parents should expect the process to take at least four years from the point of dossier registration with the MOJ.

 Parents hoping to adopt waiting children with moderate to severe special needs or upward of six years old may be able to complete their process in about 12 months from dossier registration in Bulgaria.
-One or both parents need to make two short trips, both being approximately 7 days and the second trip approximately 10-12 days in-country, longer if adopting children from separate regions.
+One or both parents need to make two short trips, the first being approximately 7 days and the second trip approximately 10-12 days in-country, longer if adopting children from separate regions.
 Families may also request their child to be escorted to the US after the child has received a US entry visa.
 Each case will be unique and a quote of escort expenses can be made only at the time the child is ready to enter the US.
 Visas are not required for travel to Bulgaria.

 Hopscotch has partnerships with Family National Association, Happy Child, Happy Family, ISKRA, and Vesta.
 All of these associations are accredited and insured Bulgarian Foundations.
 Our partner Foundations come to Hopscotch with much experience and are highly regarded.